yacht valuation

 Costs and revenues

-Market scan
+Market Scan

 With a market scan I compare competing yachts or sister ships on the market.
-In doing so, I look at the most important decision factors, such as brand, dimensions, year of manufacture, equipment, etc. For this I have access to one of the largest yacht databases where I can look up the actual sales prices, instead of just looking at the initial asking prices.
-This valuation method will be more objective if several identical sister ships are offered on the market.
+In doing so, I look at the most important decision factors, such as brand, dimensions, year of manufacture, equipment, etc.

 When it comes to unique custom built yachts, or classic yachts, it is less easy to make a market scan.
 With unique ships, subjective factors play a greater role, such as:

-- History
+• History

-- Famous Shipyard / Yacht Designer
+• Famous Shipyard / Yacht Designer

-- Was the yacht owned by a celebrity
+• Was the yacht owned by a celebrity

-- Timeless design
+• Timeless design

 Market

-The used yachts market is behaving differently than you would expect and is not in sync with the general economic situation.
+The used yachts market is behaving differently than you would expect and is not always in sync with the general economic situation.
 A description of the current market and whether the time to sell is favorable or not is something that should be described in any valuation report.

 Sales strategy